MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 ## Prerequisites

+- .

+> [!Note]
-- Inspection capabilities are released in April 2020 as part of a public preview.
-Request preview access by [submitting a support request](https://mbs.microsoft.com/customersource/northamerica/CRM/support/support-lifecycle/CRMSupport).
+> Inspection capabilities are released in April 2020 as part of a public preview.
+Follow the process in the topic on [installing or upgrading preview features](./field-service-preview.md).
+In Step 6, look for the preview flight with the DisplayName: **FieldServiceInspections_AprilPreviewFlight**.

 - Dynamics 365 version 9.1.0000.15015+.